-Widgets are different formats of content that you can include in your PDF report based on a condition (show this widget if a certain condition is met).
+Widgets are different formats of content that you can include in your PDF report.
 They are the building blocks of your report.
-A widget can be a block of text, an image, a chart, a table and more!
+A widget can be a block of text, an image, a chart, a table, and more!

-- They are the means to showing data based on the respondent's answers, for examples in graphs or tables.
-Include variables in the data fields of a graph widget or the text widget and this will display customized data from the responses.
-You could choose to show an answer given to a question, the score from a question or question block or many other variables.
+- Widgets are a way of displaying data, for example, in graphs or tables, based on the respondent's answer.
+If you include variables in the data fields of a graph widget or the text widget, it will display customized data from the responses.
+You could choose to show an answer given to a question, the score from a question or question block, or many other variables.
 For more information about variables, please see this article.

 - As your needs change over time, you can simply toggle to turn off widgets, so they will still be available if needed but won't be displayed to respondents.
-Saves time and you don't have to recreate them from scratch if you need them again.
+It saves time, and you don't have to recreate them from scratch if you need them again.

-Here are a few examples of different widgets which you could use:
+Here are a few examples of different widgets that you could use:

 Here's an example of using text in the report: